 The US Open, which opened its doors in 1881, had as its first venue at the Newport Casino in Rhode Island, where the courts were made of grass.
 Since 1975, the surface changed from lawn to clay.

-Only in 1978, barely ten years after the beginning of the "open era" and the integration of women and doubles into the competitions, the US Open moved to its current home: the Billie Jean King National Tennis Center, in Flushing Meadows.
+Only in 1978, barely ten years after the beginning of the "open era" and the integration of women and doubles IGNORE INTO the competitions, the US Open moved to its current home: the Billie Jean King National Tennis Center, in Flushing Meadows.
 It was during this transition that it was decided that cement was going to be the material used for the court.

 LatinAmerican Post | Iván Parada Hernández